onsi/ginkgo/README.md

 ## Set Me Up!

-You'll need Go v1.6+.
+You'll need the Go command-line tools.
+Ginkgo is tested with Go 1.6+, but preferably you should get the latest.
 Follow the [installation instructions](https://golang.org/doc/install) if you don't have it installed.

 ```bash